adavarski/packer-vagrant-vbox-centos-7.6-jenkins-POC/README.md

 Packer templates to bake VirtualBox image (vagrant)

 ### Purpose
-This repository store sample Packer template required to create a Vagrant virtualbox base CentOS 7 x86_64 box using Packer for jenkins (master and slave)
+This repository store sample Packer templates required to create a Vagrant virtualbox base CentOS 7 x86_64 boxes using Packer for jenkins (master and slave)

 ### Requirements
 The following software must be installed/present on your local machine before you can use Packer to build the Vagrant box file: